thalescpl-io/ciphertrust-manager-prometheus-grafana-example/README.md

 which is not recommended for production deployments as it skips SSL/TLS certificate validation for the CipherTrust Manager server.

+To trust a CA, download and store the web interface CA certificate into the folder `trusted_cas`.

+1. Download the certificate associated with the web interface and export to a pem format.

+    ksctl interface certificates get --name web --icertfile <desired-filename>.pem

+2. Copy this file to the `trusted_cas` folder.

+3. Use openssl to retrieve the Common Name (CN) of the certificate, which will become the server_name value in Prometheus.

+    openssl x509 -noout -subject -in <your-file>.pem

+    Example response:

+    subject=C = US, ST = MD, L = Belcamp, O = Gemalto, CN = web.keysecure.local

+    The `CN` value, web.keysecure.local, is the value needed for Prometheus configuration file.

-To trust a CA, download and store the CA certificate into the folder `trusted_cas`.
-Then configure the path and the server name of the certificate in the Prometheus configuration file (`prometheus.yml`), for example:
+4. Then configure the path and the server name of the certificate in the Prometheus configuration file (`prometheus.yml`), for example:

 ```